Jersey City, New Jersey: 20th century

 By the turn of the 20th century, the City Beautiful movement had spread throughout cities in the United States.
 Part of its mission was to preserve public space for recreational activities in urban industrial communities.
 The Hudson County Parks Commission was created in 1892 to plan and develop a county wide park and boulevard system similar to those found in other cities.
 From 1892 to 1897, Hudson Boulevard (now John F. Kennedy Boulevard) was built to connect the future park system from Bayonne to North Bergen through Jersey City.
 In 1905, Lincoln Park opened on the city's West Side as the largest park in Jersey City and the first and largest park in the county system.
 Designed by Daniel W. Langton and Charles N. Lowrie, the 273.4 acre park was mostly built on undeveloped wetlands and woodlands known as "Glendale Woods", stretching from the Boulevard to the Hackensack River.
 The Jersey City government was also inspired by the City Beautiful movement to build more open space creating Dr. Leonard J. Gordon Park in the Heights along Hudson Boulevard, Mary Benson Park in Downtown and Bayside Park in Greenville.
 The movement also inspired the construction of grand civic buildings in the city such as City Hall and the Hudson County Courthouse.

 In 1908, the city's water supply was the first permanent chlorinated disinfection system for drinking water in the United States.
-Devised by John L. Leal and designed by George W. Fuller, the system was installed at the city's new Boonton Reservoir, which replaced the Passaic River as the city's freshwater source in 1904.
+Devised by John L. Leal and designed by George W. Fuller, the system was installed at the city's new Boonton Reservoir on the Rockaway River, which replaced the Passaic River as the city's freshwater source in 1904.
 The Hudson & Manhattan Railroad (now the PATH system) opened between 1908 and 1913 as New Jersey's first underground rapid transit system.
 For the first time, Jersey City and the rail terminals at Hoboken, Pavonia and Exchange Place were directly linked with Midtown and Lower Manhattan under the Hudson River, providing an alternative to transferring to the extensive ferry system.